Lebanese Confront Devastation After Massive Beirut Explosion

 Residents of Beirut awoke to a scene of utter devastation on Wednesday, a day after a massive explosion at the port sent shock waves across the Lebanese capital, killing at least 100 people and wounding thousands.

-Smoke was still rising from the port, where huge mounds of grain gushed from hollowed-out silos.
+Smoke was still rising from the port, where a towering grain silos had been shattered.
 Major downtown streets were littered with debris and damaged vehicles, and building facades were blown out.
+At hospitals across the city people had been waiting all night for news of loved ones who had gone missing or were wounded.
+Others posted requests for help online.

 An official with the Lebanese Red Cross said at least 100 people were killed and more than 4,000 were wounded.
 The official, George Kettaneh, said the toll could rise further.